mattbrictson/capistrano-mb/README.md

 entire setup of a bare Ubuntu 12.04 server, all the way to a fully configured and running Rails app on top up Unicorn, Nginx, rbenv, and PostgreSQL.

-Of course, if you want full control, feel free to fork this project and make it your own.

 ### Deploying to a new server from scratch

 These steps assume you have loaded the full set of capistrano-fiftyfive